Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: 2D Dirac fermions with quenched gravitational disorder: Results

 \subsection{Plane-wave to critical-state crossover energy ``$\Delta_0$'' versus disorder strength}

-We have chosen to study a model with on-average isotropic QGD.
-I.e., both components of the Dirac velocity $v_{x,y}(\vex{r})$ in Eq.~(\ref{DiracRV}) are taken to be random variables with the same average and variance.
-A more microscopically faithful model of QGD in the cuprates would take only one component of the velocity to be random, $v_\Delta(\vex{r}) \equiv \Delta(\vex{r})/k_F$, which controls the dispersion along the bare Fermi surface (see Figs.~\ref{Fig--RVC} and \ref{Fig--d-wave}).

-A key observation in STM studies of BSCCO in the optimal to underdoped regime is the qualitative separation between local density of states (LDoS) spectra obtained below and above a weakly doping-dependent scale $\Delta_0$.
-At energies below (above) $\Delta_0$, the LDoS maps exhibit robust energy-dispersing quasiparticle interference (strong energy-independent, nanometer-scale spatial inhomogeneity), interpreted as separating ``coherent'' low-energy quasiparticle states from ``incoherent'' intermediate-energy excitations \cite{Davis08,DavisReview}.
+A key observation in STM studies of BSCCO in the optimal to underdoped regime is the qualitative separation between local density of states (LDOS) spectra obtained below and above a weakly doping-dependent scale $\Delta_0$.
+At energies below (above) $\Delta_0$, the LDOS maps exhibit robust energy-dispersing quasiparticle interference (strong energy-independent, nanometer-scale spatial inhomogeneity), interpreted as separating ``coherent'' low-energy quasiparticle states from ``incoherent'' intermediate-energy excitations \cite{Davis08,DavisReview}.

-In our on-average isotropic QGD model, we can try to compute the scale $\Delta_0$ in terms of the energy cutoff $\Lambda$, as a function of the dimensionless disorder strength $\lambda$.
-We define $\Delta_0$ as the threshold where the DoCS becomes larger than a certain percentage of the total DoS.
+For the QGD model (b) [defined below Eq.~(\ref{DiracRVH})] that best fits the cuprate phenomenology (see Figs.~\ref{Fig--Maps(b)} and \ref{Fig--DOS(b)}), we can try to compute the scale $\Delta_0$ in terms of the energy cutoff $\Lambda$, as a function of the dimensionless disorder strength $\lambda$.
+We define $\Delta_0$ as the threshold where the DOCS becomes larger than a certain percentage of the total DOS.
 We choose the (arbitrary) criterion

 in order to define $\Delta_0$, measured relative to the Dirac point.
 Results are shown in Fig.~\ref{Fig--Delta0vsDirt}.
 We find a weak decrease of $\Delta_0$ with increasing disorder strength.
 This is qualitatively similar to cuprate data \cite{Davis08,DavisReview} with increased underdoping, if the magnitude of the fluctuations in $\Delta_1(\vex{r})$ is taken as a proxy for the effective disorder strength (instead of the doping level).